-This literal definition of a dying and rising god cannot, thus, include one of the prominent gods discussed by Frazer, namely, the Egyptian god Osiris.
-As many Egyptologists have long noticed, the Egyptian literature prior to the Late Antiquity relates to this god as the king of the netherworld, who had never returned to life.
-This is despite the fact that the descriptions of Osiris’ arriving to the netherworld recall extra-Egyptian texts dealing with gods who rising from the netherworld, suggesting a possible (mutual?) influence between these descriptions.
-The same is also true regarding Telipinu and the Hittite vanishing gods, who were considered in some post-Frazerian research as a dying and rising gods, due to their depictions in Hittite rituals as disappearing gods who eventually return to their companions and family.
-Since these gods are not said to have died and return to life, they do not fit into this category as well, even though their disappearance is associated with fertility and climate changes in a manner that may also imply for an influence of one culture upon other.
+Thus, this literal definition of a dying and rising god cannot include one of the prominent gods discussed by Frazer, the Egyptian god Osiris.
+Egyptologists have long held that Egyptian literature prior to late antiquity refers to Osiris as king of the netherworld, as a king who, in fact, never returned to life.
+Although it is correct to classify Osiris in this manner, non-Egyptian texts that describe Osiris’ arrival in the netherworld also talk about gods who returned to life from the netherworld, suggesting a possible (reciprocal?) influence between Osiris and the presently discussed theme.
+The same also applies to Telipinu, the Hittite vanishing god, who was classified in post-Frazerian research as a dying and rising god on account of his depictions in Hittite rituals as a disappearing god who eventually returns to his companions and family.
+Such gods are not said to have actually died and returned to life and therefore also do not fit the presently discussed category, although their disappearance is associated with fertility and climatic changes suggesting a possible reciprocal influence of one culture on another.

-In contrast, two other Western-Asian gods are to be considered as belong to the definition of the dying and rising gods in its most literal sense: gods who die, or descend to the netherworld unwillingly, and then revive, or ascends from the netherworld.
-These are Dumuzi, whom Frazer have already included him among the dying and rising gods, but he based his claim on a late analogous between Tammuz and Adonis and thanks to a misinterpretation of an Akkadian text; And Baal, whom Frazer did not know at all in this context.
-As will be shown below, while the evidence in their case are still very few, they are sufficient to prove the extant of this mythologem in West Asia prior to the first millennium BCE.
+In contrast, two other Western Asian gods fall within the definition in the literal sense as gods who die or descend to the netherworld unwillingly and then revive or ascend from the netherworld.
+These include Dumuzi, whom Frazer already included among the dying and rising gods, although he based his claim on a late analogy between Tammuz and Adonis and the misinterpretation of an Akkadian text, and Baal, who was not known at all to Frazer within this context.
+As will be shown below, the scarcity of available evidence nonetheless sufficiently proves that the dying-and-rising-god mythologem existed in Western Asia prior to the first millennium BCE.

 The findings

-As stated above, the present study accepts the view of previous scholars, including Mettinger, about the existence of the mythologem of the dying and rising gods in writings from the first millennium BCE and – especially – the first centuries CE.
-Tracing its early appearances in West Asia, however, the study challenges one of Mettinger’s final conclusions, according to which the Mesopotamian tradition of the dying and rising Dumuzi affected the character of Baal as a dying and rising god and that of later Phoenician gods.
-This conclusion, which Mettinger himself raises some doubts about it but eventually supports it, is consistent with the common assumption that Dumuzi was portrayed as a dying and rising god for millennia, from the earlier cuneiform writings up to the writings of the Late Antiquity.
-It fits well also with the popular conception of Mesopotamia as a major source of influence in the third to the first millennia BCE.
-The extant findings, however, do not suit with this view.
+As stated above, the present study accepts the view of scholars such as Mettinger about the existence of the mythologem of dying and rising gods in writings from the first millennium BCE and – especially – the first centuries CE.
+However, the present investigation also broadens its scope to include early appearances of the theme in Western Asia, challenging one of Mettinger’s final conclusions according to which the Mesopotamian tradition of the dying and rising Dumuzi influenced the character of Baal and that of later Phoenician gods as gods of this category.
+Mettinger himself eventually reaches this conclusion, although initially raising some doubts.
+This finding is consistent with the commonly held assumption over the course of millennia that Dumuzi was portrayed as a dying and rising god, from the earlier cuneiform writings up to the writings of late antiquity.
+The assumption also fits well with the popular conception of Mesopotamia as a major source of influence from the third to the first millennia BCE, although extant findings do not support this view.